kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 6.md

 **Reflection:**

 1. While we have no dao code that requires UNIT testing, we still need to perform INTEGRATION testing.
-Still, it is nice to be freed of some of the burden.
+Still, it is nice to be freed of the need to do as much coding.

 2. Our application will still fail if we can’t find at least one of each kind of word server.
 We will improve this later when we discuss circuit breakers with Hystrix.